-The scope of dialogue with investee companies is determined taking into account the resources, experience and skills of CNP Assurances' relevant in-house teams.
+The scope of dialogue with companies and asset managers is determined taking into account the resources, experience and skills of CNP Assurances' relevant in-house teams.

-CNP Assurances engages with the investee companies that present the most significant ESG risks.
-Direct dialogue is preferred for French companies.
-For companies outside France, CNP Assurances relies on collaborative engagement via Climate Action 100+, the Net-Zero Asset Owner Alliance and the Principles for Responsible Investment (PRI).
+CNP Assurances engages with the companies that present the most significant ESG risks.
+Bilateral dialogue is preferred for French companies.
+For companies outside France, CNP Assurances draws on Ostrum AM (specific dialogue requested by CNP Assurances) or collaborative dialogue via Climate Action 100+, Investors for a Just Transition, the Net-Zero Asset Owner Alliance and the Principles for Responsible Investment (PRI).

-In addition, as part of the ESG management of our equity portfolios, Ostrum AM regularly engages with the companies in which CNP Assurances invests.
+Furthermore, as part of the ESG management of its equity portfolios, Ostrum AM regularly engages with the companies in which CNP Assurances invests.